acorg/seqgen/README.md

   `description`, `id`, `id prefix`, `name`, and `sections`.
 The main idea here is to allow you to easily specify sequences that are recombinants.
 * `sequence`: Give the exact sequence of nucleotides or amino acids.
-* 'sequence file': Specify a FASTA file to get the sequence from.
+* `sequence file`: Specify a FASTA file to get the sequence from.
 Currently only the first sequence in the file is used.